NatureGeorge/pdb-profiling-documentation/content/docs/4-Explanation/UniProt_Isoform.md

 {{< figure library="true" src="best_iso_non_can_identity.svg" title="Distribution of the identity between the best mapped isoform and the PDB Chain" >}}

-To explore of the UniProt-isoform-specific segments as mentioned above and their mapping situations in this isoform-specific entities, we can calculate the overlapping ratio of the isoform-specific segments in the coverage segments of these entities.
+To explore of the UniProt-isoform-specific segments as mentioned above and their mapping situations in these isoform-specific entities, we can calculate the overlapping ratio of the isoform-specific segments in the coverage segments of these entities.

 ```python
 from pdb_profiling.processors import Identifiers